Python Variable Data Types

 Not Allowed Identifiers: 123, $ads, etc.

-Python variables are basically output using print statement.
-We can use + symbol to concate two strings and add two number variables in Python.
+Python variables are basically output using the print statement.
+We can use + symbol to concate two strings and add two number.

 x = "awesome" # String print("Python is " + x) # Output: Python is awesome x = 5.5 # Float y = 10 # Integer print(x + y) # Output: 15.5

-If you try to combine string and number, it will throw error:
+If you try to combine string and number, it will throw an error: